 The Patient Advice and Liaison Service (PALS) is a service that offers support, information and assistance to patients, relatives and visitors.
 They can also provide help and advice if you have a concern or complaint that staff have not been able to resolve for you.
-They can also pass on praise or thanks to our teams.
+The PALS office is located on the ground floor of the Hambleden Wing, near the main entrance on Bessemer Road - staff will be happy to direct you.

-PALS at King's College Hospital, Denmark Hill, London SE5 9RS Tel: 020 3299 3601 Email: kch-tr.palsdh@nhs.net PALS at Princess Royal University Hospital, Farnborough Common, Orpington, Kent BR6 8ND Tel: 01689 863252 Email: kch-tr.palspruh@nhs.net
+PALS at King's College Hospital, Denmark Hill, London SE5 9RS Tel: 020 3299 3601 Email: kch-tr.palsdh@nhs.net You can also contact us by using our online form at www.kch.nhs.uk/contact/pals

-If you would like the information in this leaflet in a different language or format, please contact our Communications and Interpreting telephone line on 020 3299 4826 or email kch-tr.accessibility@nhs.net.
+If you would like the information in this leaflet in a different language or format, please contact PALS on 020 3299 1844.